Lightstreamer/Lightstreamer-kafka-connector/examples/airport-demo/README.md

 ## The Producer

 The source code of the producer is basically contained in the `producer` package, which generates random information for the flights and acts as the producer versus the Kafka cluster.
 In particular, the following classes are defined:

-- `DemoPublisher.java`: implementing the simulator generating and sending flight monitor data to a Kafka topic; the messages sent to Kafka will also have a key composed simply of a number representing the row in the table to which the information refers
+- `DemoPublisher.java`: class that implements the simulator generating and sending flight monitor data to a Kafka topic; the messages sent to Kafka will also have a key composed simply of a number representing the row in the table to which the information refers.
-- `FlightInfo.java`: class that defines all the flight-related information to be displayed on the departure board, and will be serialized into JSON format as a Kafka message
+- `FlightInfo.java`: class that defines all the flight-related information to be displayed on the departure board, and will be serialized into JSON format as a Kafka message.

 ## Connector Configurations

 In the [`connector`](connector/) folder, we found the configuration files needed to configure Kafka Connector:

 - `adapters.xml`: in this file, parameters are essentially configured for the connector to consume messages from Kafka, and the mapping between Kafka cluster topics and Lightstreamer items that the client will subscribe to is defined.
 In the specific case of this demo, message serialization occurs via JSON objects, and therefore, the mapping of fields from the received JSON object to the Lightstreamer item fields to be sent to clients is also defined.
 In particular, the section defining the field mapping is this one:
   ```xml
     <data_provider name="AirpotDemo">